ci4rail/io4edge-client-c/README.md

 * Service addressing via MDNS is currently not supported.
 Please use the IP address and port of the io4edge device.
 * Currently compiles on Linux only.
 CMakelists.txt needs to be adapted for other platforms.
+* Only a static library is built.
+* Tested under Ubuntu 22.04 and 20.04.

 ## Build and Installation